 How To Make This Caramel Buttercream Frosting Recipe

-This buttercream icing starts off with the best buttercream icing recipe ever.
+This buttercream icing starts off with the best vanilla buttercream icing recipe ever.
 It’s so simple and so crazy good.
 You will never search for another recipe for buttercream again.
 I’d put my paycheck on that.
 I mean it’s from Cook’s Country, so you know it’s gonna be great.

 Step 1: Gather your ingredients.